 As an alternative to an ongoing data selection process, batch segmentation moves all profile data at once through segment definitions to produce corresponding audiences.
 Once created, this segment is saved and stored so that you can export it for use.

-Edge segmentation is the ability to evaluate segments in Platform instantaneously on the edge, enabling same page and next page personalization use cases.
+Edge segmentation is the ability to evaluate segments in Platform instantaneously on Experience Edge, enabling same-page and next-page personalization use cases.

 To learn how to access an exported segment, see the segment evaluation tutorial.

 Segment metadata facilitates indexing in the event any of your segments are to be reused and/or combined.

 Composing your segments (through either the API or Segment Builder) requires that you to define a segment name and merge policy.